VeryGoodOpenSource/very_good_dart_cli/README.md

 dart pub global activate very_good_cli
 ```

-3. Generate a project using Very Good CLI:
+3. Generate a project using Very Good Dart CLI:

 ```sh
 # 🚀 Create a new project using Very Good Dart CLI